AdamLBS/DoHExfTlk/docs/faq.md

 ## 🎯 General Questions

 ### What is the DoH Exfiltration Detection Platform?
 A comprehensive research platform for studying and detecting data exfiltration techniques using DNS-over-HTTPS (DoH).
-It combines network traffic analysis, pattern detection, machine learning, and forensic reconstruction.
+It combines network traffic analysis, pattern detection, and machine learning.

 ### What is the purpose of this platform?
 - **Academic research** on DoH exfiltration techniques